Governance

 Classifi-cation Name Gender Term Responsibilities Career highlights

-CEO Jinwon Mok Male Mar 24, 2024 Risk Management Committee Now) CEO of Hyundai Capital Services/Executive Vice President at Hyundai Motor Group
+CEO Jin-Won Mok Male 24-Mar-24 Risk Management Committee Now) CEO of Hyundai Capital Services/Executive Vice President at Hyundai Motor Group

 Former) Executive Vice President at Doosan

-Inside director Hyeongseok Lee Male Oct 20, 2024 Remuneration Committee
+Inside director Hyung-Seok Lee Male 20-Oct-24 Remuneration Committee

-Now) Finance Division Head/VP at Hyundai Capital Services
+Now) Finance Division Head /Senior Vice President at Hyundai Capital Services

-Other non-executive directors Ganghyeon Seo Male Mar 24, 2024 Chair of the Board Now) Planning & Finance Division Head/EVP at Hyundai Motor Company
+Other non-executive directors Gang-Hyun Seo Male 24-Mar-24 Chair of the Board Now) Planning & Finance Division/EVP at Hyundai Motor Company

 Former) Finance Division Head/Senior VP at Hyundai Steel

-Sangtae Jeon Male Jun 26, 2023 - Now) Business Planning Department Head/EVP at Hyundai Motor Company
+Former) Business Planning Department2 Head/EVP at Hyundai Motor Company

 Officer Candidates Recommendation Committee